-Pests, including aphids, mealybugs, spider mites and thrips are the ones to look out for.
+Pests, including aphids, mealybugs, spider mites, and thrips, are the ones to look out for.
 If you see pests, make your own pesticide at home or use a commercial one.

-To make one at home, combine a few drops of any dish-washing liquid with 1 liter of water.
+Combine a few drops of any dish-washing liquid with 1 liter of water.
 Next, add 5 ml of Neem oil to the mixture.
-Don’t add too much Neem or you’ll kill the plants.
-If there are way too many pests that you can handle, purchase a commercial pesticide to revive the plants.
+Don’t add too much Neem, or you’ll kill the plants — and that’s it.

 If the plants are constantly drooping, it could be an issue with over or under-watering.
 Or, it could be excessive heat too.
 Basically, you only need to water the plants when the soil is completely dry.
 Lift the container to see if it’s light, and then water.

 If the problem is due to an imbalance in nutrients, purchase a fertilizer containing both macro and micronutrients.
 There are many ways to make your own fertilizer at home.
-The easiest is to make compost, so the plants get everything they need.
+The easiest is to make compost so the plants get everything they need.

 Sunflowers produce way too many blooms when they are happy.
 They will do well if you remove dead blooms.
 The plant grows faster this way.
 You could also remove dead leaves that don’t serve any purpose.

 When is the Best Time to Fertilize Sunflowers?

-However, if you’re using containers to grow them, however, make sure you use a potting mix that’s loose and easy to drain.
-Potting mixes play an important role in the development of the plant.
+However, if you’re using containers to grow them, make sure you use a potting mix that’s loose and easy to drain.
+Potting mixes play an essential role in the development of the plant.